 The following FDA regulations will help you come up with an accurate statement of identity for different kinds of beverages.

-Beverages containing fruits and vegetable juices in less than 100% concentration must have qualifying terms such as "beverage," "drink," "cocktail," if they contain the term "juice."
+Beverages containing fruits and vegetable juices in less than 100% concentration must have qualifying terms such as "beverage," "drink," and "cocktail" if they contain the term "juice."

 For instance, your grape drink must be called "Grape juice drink" or "Diluted grape juice drink," if it contains less than 100% grape juice.

-If the beverage consists of a diluted blend of multiple juices, then your product name must include the name of all juices in descending order of predominance.
+If the beverage consists of a diluted blend of multiple juices, then your product name must include the names of all juices in descending order of predominance.

 However, this order will change if the juice must highlight a specific flavor of the fruit.